-You see when people meet my son Trace, what they see is a happy and healthy little boy who likes to run and play and have fun with his friends.
-Trace doesn’t wear his “special abilities” on the outside but he does wear them.
+When people meet Trace, what they see is a happy and healthy little boy who likes to run, play and have fun with his friends.
+Trace doesn’t wear his SPECIAL NEEDS on the outside for the most part, but he does wear them.

 That’s like saying… “Sorry but until he actually feels bad enough to commit suicide and hurt himself, there is nothing we can do, nor do we really care enough to do anything anyhow!”